netdata/netdata/packaging/docker/README.md

 ### docker-compose.yml

-After setting Caddyfile run this with `docker-compose up -d` to have fully functioning netdata setup behind HTTP reverse proxy.
+After setting Caddyfile run this with `docker-compose up -d` to have fully functioning Netdata setup behind a HTTP reverse proxy.

 ```yaml
 version: '3'